rohan843/cybersecurity-notes/README.md

 **Penetration Testing**: [aka Pen-testing] It is the act of participating in a simulated attack that helps identify vulnerabilities in systems, networks, websites, applications and processes.
 It is a thorough risk assessment that can evaluate and identify external and internal threats, and weaknesses.

 **Encryption**: It makes data unreadable and difficult to decode for an unauthorized user.
 Its main goal is to ensure confidentiality of private data. _Encryption_ is the process of converting data from a readable format to a cryptographically encoded format. _Cryptographic encoding_ means converting plaintext into secure ciphertext. _Plaintext_ is unencrypted information and _secure ciphertext_ is the result of encryption.

+> Encoding and encryption serve different purposes.
+Encoding uses a public conversion algorithm to enable systems that use different data representations to share information.